-Pork chops and roasted potatoes with red wine, honey, mustard vinaigrette and fresh thyme with oven roasted potatoes, watercress, arugula and blue cheese.
+Pork chops and roasted potatoes with red wine, honey, mustard vinaigrette, and fresh thyme with oven-roasted potatoes, watercress, arugula, and blue cheese.
 Ok!!!
 I must admit that is a long title for a recipe.
 Are you ready for a challenge?
 I need you to help me shorten it.

-I take almost a daily trip to my local grocery store to purchase our vegetable.
+I take almost a daily trip to my local grocery store to purchase our vegetables.
 The watercress salad looked beautiful and fresh.
 I have been wanting to introduce watercress to my little tribe for a while now, and here it was ready to be taken home.
 As I was turning around to place the salad in the cart, the bin with small gorgeous golden nuggets, all one size, yes, the potatoes bin was filled to the rim.
-I love potatoes and, if allowed, they will grace my every meals.
+I love potatoes and, if allowed, they will grace my every meal.
 Dinner was coming along in my head.

 So excited to have the fresh watercress for dinner instead of our regular spring mix salad.
 Change is a great thing when it comes to dinner.
-My family, on the other hand, has hard time with change, and the watercress was not high on their list of prospects of new food concept.
+My family, on the other hand, has a hard time with change, and the watercress was not high on their list of prospects of new food concept.

 Par-boiling the potatoes will help you on cutting time on the cooking process.